nexmo-se/video-api-effects/README.md

 npm install @opentok/video-effects --save
 ```

-Using this method, you can import `twilio-video-processors` like so:
+Using this method, you can import `vonage-video-effects` like so:

 ```ts
 import * as VideoEffects from '@vonage/video-effects';